 - Swelling – When the tissues around the joint become inflamed it may cause some swelling.

-- Clicking & cracking – Cartilage is designed to help your joints move smoothly.
-When that cartilage wears down, the bones can rub together, sometimes making a cracking or clicking sound.
+- Clicking & cracking – Cartilage is designed to help provide smooth joint functions.
+When that articular cartilage wears down, the bones can rub together, sometimes making a cracking or clicking sound.

 - Reduced range of motion – People in earlier stages of osteoarthritis may notice that it’s not as easy to move as it once was.
 When our joints become stiff and painful, it can be difficult to move as we lose flexibility and range of motion.

 Over time, as your osteoarthritis becomes more advanced, the pain, swelling, and inflammation will become more intense.
 Speaking to your healthcare provider sooner rather than later can allow you to begin treatment sooner.
 This will help relieve your symptoms and possibly slow the progression of the degenerative joint disease.

 Osteoarthritis can cause other complications, one of which is bone spurs.
 Bone spurs are bony projections formed along bone edges or bone joints.
 The symptoms of bone spurs may vary depending on the affected joint.
 For example, a symptom of knee osteoarthritis is pain whenever you bend or extend your leg.
 With hip osteoarthritis, the pain is concentrated on the hips.
 But generally, they limit your body’s range of motion.

 What is the best treatment for osteoarthritis?

 Severe osteoarthritis can’t be reversed, but OA treatment is available to reduce your chronic arthritis pain and help you move more freely.
 Sometimes surgery treatment and pain medication are necessary, but we always like to evaluate natural remedies first to see if they benefit OA patients, like determining the potential benefits between occupational vs physical therapy.
 Some common forms of natural treatments for severe osteoarthritis include: